 A number of other vacant facilities may contain some environmental risk with associated remediation costs.
 The Corporation's ongoing efforts to assess these sites may result in environmental liabilities related to the sites.
 A provision will be recorded when the Corporation considers that it is probable that it will remediate these contaminated sites and a reliable estimate can be determined for the amount of the obligations.
-As of October 31, 2020, no liability has been recognized in the financial statements for any other contaminated site.
+As of January 31, 2023, no liability has been recognized in the financial statements for the remaining contaminated sites.